 Hegde's remarks on freedom movement: Cong says slap sedition case, demands PM's apology

-The Congress hit out at the ruling BJP on Monday over its leader Anantkumar Hegde's remarks against the Mahatma Gandhi-led freedom movement, saying a sedition case should be slapped against the former Union minister and Prime Minister Narendra Modi must apologise for it.
+The Congress on Monday accused the BJP of practising the politics of violence and polarisation and said a sedition case should be slapped against former Union minister Anantkumar Hegde for his remarks against Mahatma Gandhi-led freedom movement and Prime Minister Narendra Modi must apologise for it.
 The opposition party demanded that the prime minister must come to Parliament and clarify his position on Hegde's "objectionable" remarks, and asserted that it was time for Modi to prove whether his loyalty was towards Gandhi's assassin Nathuram Godse or the Father of the Nation.

+Questioning the freedom movement led by Gandhi, Hegde said it was an "adjustment" with the British.
+Congress senior spokesperson Anand Sharma said since the Parliament is in session, the prime minister should come there and clarify his position, even as he accused the BJP of being desperate to win Delhi polls for which it was practising the politics of violence and polarisation.

 "Such statements reveal their true mindset that they use Gandhi's name just for show and have no regard for him," he said.
 Demanding Hegde's expulsion from the BJP, Congress spokesperson Jaiveer Shergill said it was time for the prime minister to prove whether his loyalty was towards Godse or Gandhi.